Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ![image](https://user-images.githubusercontent.com/115194266/211684627-fbcaacf2-343d-4608-b3b5-0d78198ea77e.png)

 We can see there are 11 columns with missing values.
 Most of the columns have a relatively small number of missing values besides the budget column.
-After doing a bit of research to find out why there were missing values, the owner of the Kaggle data stated that some of information for the movies on IMDB were blank.
+After doing a bit of research to find out why there were missing values, the owner of the Kaggle data stated that some of the information for the movies on IMDb was blank.
 We can use a few imputation methods to fill in these values.
 We need to first look at the data types before we move forward with any sort of imputation.

 ![image](https://user-images.githubusercontent.com/115194266/211686216-52ae2ac4-15c6-4655-b78f-ad343df6b2da.png)